 Roasting is really a baking procedure used for meats.
-Therefore the oven controls are set for Baking.
+Therefore the oven controls are set for Baking or Timed Baking.
 (You may hear a slight clicking sound indicating the oven is working properly.)
+Timed Baking will turn the oven on and off automatically.

 Most meats continue to cook slightly while standing after being removed from the oven.
 Recommended standing time for roasts is 10 to 20 minutes.
 This allows roasts to firm up and makes them easier to carve.
-Internal temperature will rise about 5° to 10°F. If you wish to compensate for temperature rise, remove the roast from the oven when its internal temperature is 5° to 10°F. less than temperature shown in the Roasting Guide.
+The internal temperature will rise about 5° to 10° F. If you wish to compensate for the temperature rise, remove the roast from the oven when its internal temperature is 5° to 10° F. less than the temperature shown in the Roasting Guide.